PaulRps7/US-Stock-Symbols/README.md

 `exchange_full_ticker.json`

 This is the raw data from NASDAQ list.
-It is not a simple list of ticker symbols and contains full company name, etc.
+It is not a simple list of ticker symbols and contains full company name, ticker, last sale, net change, %change, volume, MC, county, IPO year, industry, sector and the URL.

 `exchange_tickers.json`